 DR. CHRISTOPH WOLF, LL.M.
-Partner T +49 69 299 08 245 christoph.w olf @bakermckenzie.com
+Partner T +49 69 299 08 245 christoph wolf@bakermckenzie.com

-Recapitalizations of stock corporations (Status: 26 June 2020)
+Recapitalizations of stock corporations (Status: 17 July 2020)

-[Update: 27 March 2020] Does the company need to call a shareholders meeting to adopt capital measures Companies might be able to use existing authorized capital (genehmigtes Kapital) to issue shares .
+[Update: 27 March 2020] Does the company need to call a shareholders meeting to adopt capital measures connected to a recapitalization?
+Companies might be able to use existing authorized capital (genehmigtes Kapital) to issue shares .
 However, the conditions are unlikely to be suitable for a recapitalization, particularly as regards the exclusion of pre-emptive rights of the shareholders.
-It would therefore be necessary to have the shareholders' meeting resolve a capital increase or to create the necessary authorized capital. connected to a recapitalization?
+It would therefore be necessary to have the shareholders' meeting resolve a capital increase or to create the necessary authorized capital.
 Companies might also be able to use contingent capital to issue convertible debentures , but the issuing conditions must also be resolved by the shareholders and existing authorizations might not match the terms asked for by the ESF.
 The issue of profit participation rights (Genussrechte) no longer requires a shareholder resolution and the companies are deemed authorized to issue such instruments unless the instrument can be converted into shares.
 The pre-emptive rights of the shareholders do not apply, again with the exception for convertible instruments.
-This also includes the issue of instruments guaranteed by the ESF.
-Subordinated debt or hybrid debt can be also issued without shareholder approval unless convertible into shares.
-A silent partnership would normally qualify as an enterprise agreement subject to shareholder approval, but this rule is abandoned for silent partnerships with the ESF as a silent partner.
-[Update: 27 March 2020] Companies are fully able to use the relaxations, which allow for the holding of a virtual shareholders' meeting as described elsewhere in the guide.
-Moreover, for capital Isn't it difficult and time consuming to call and hold a shareholders meeting? measures, the period for calling the meeting is shortened to two weeks and can be called at any place (even contrary to the place fixed in the company's articles of association).
+This also includes the issue of instruments debt or hybrid debt can be also issued without shareholder approval unless convertible into shares.
+[Update: 27 March 2020] Isn't it difficult and time consuming to call and hold a shareholders meeting?